Typhoons Louise and Marge: Meteorological history

+Disagreements on classification

-The classification of Typhoon Louise–Marge as a single tropical cyclone or two distinct tropical cyclones is disputed among the datasets of meteorological agencies.
-The International Best Track Archive for Climate Stewardship (IBTrACS), endorsed by the World Meteorological Organization "as an official archiving and distribution resource" for storm track data, unifies the two phases of the storm.
-The China Meteorological Administration (CMA) also lists the system as a singular entity.
+The classification of Typhoon Louise and Tropical Storm Marge as a single tropical cyclone or two distinct tropical cyclones is disputed among the datasets of meteorological agencies.
+The China Meteorological Administration (CMA) lists the system as a singular entity.
 However, the Japan Meteorological Agency (JMA) and Joint Typhoon Warning Center (JTWC)—of which the former manages the Regional Specialized Meteorological Center for the western Pacific—analyze the system as two tropical cyclones that occurred in quick succession.
 The JTWC named these two systems separately as Louise followed by Marge.
 The Philippine Weather Bureau also distinctly named the storms Ining and Liling.

+Typhoon Louise

-Louise–Marge originated from the interaction between a polar trough and a westward-moving tropical wave.
+Louise originated from the interaction between a polar trough and a westward-moving tropical wave.
 A vortex spawned from this interaction by November 12, accompanied by low air pressures.
 The system was first detected using meteorological satellites, a venue for observation still in its infancy in the early 1960s.
 Data from the CMA suggest that the storm may have developed into a tropical cyclone as early as November 14, though the JMA and JTWC believed that the storm acquired such characteristics on November 15 while it was located approximately 160 km south of Yap State.
 The newly formed system developed quickly: reconnaissance aircraft began probing the developing storm late on November 15, finding one-minute maximum sustained winds of around 130 km/h.
-This suggested Louise–Marge had potentially reached typhoon intensity within a day of forming.
+This suggested Louise had potentially reached typhoon intensity within a day of forming.
 Tracking west-northwest, the typhoon passed 22 km south of Angaur on November 16, with its one-minute sustained winds reaching 185 km/h during the close passage according to the JTWC.
-Intensification continued, and Louise–Marge attained its peak intensity on November 18 with one-minute maximum sustained winds of 305 km/h according to the JTWC.
-The JMA estimated a minimum air pressure of 915 hPa (mbar; 27.02 inHg).
-This ranked Louise–Marge as one of the strongest typhoons in 1964.
+Intensification continued, and Louise attained its peak intensity on November 18 with one-minute maximum sustained winds of 305 km/h according to the JTWC.
+The JMA estimated a minimum air pressure of 895 hPa (mbar; 27.02 inHg).
+This ranked Louise as one of the strongest typhoons in 1964.
 The typhoon was also located unusually close to the equator: at one point the storm had an intensity equivalent to a Category 5 hurricane on the Saffir–Simpson scale while located at 7.3°N, placing it closer to the equator than any other Northern Hemisphere tropical cyclone of such intensity.

+On November 19, Louise made landfall on the shores of Lanzua Bay in Surigao del Sur, Philippines.
+At the time, the JTWC estimated that the storm had one-minute sustained winds of 260 km/h.
+The typhoon then weakened as it crossed the Visayas and fell below typhoon intensity on November 20.
+The fate of the storm after this point is disputed.
+According to the JTWC, the once powerful typhoon, named solely Louise, crossed Panay and slowed until it was stationary near Masbate later on November 20, rapidly weakening into a tropical depression and later dissipating on November 21.